pranav-joshi-iitgn/Intro_to_Learning_Sciences/Project/FinalAssignment.md

 ![AlgoLang: My custom HLL](Inter.png){height=200px}

-Code written in an HLL is either interpreted and executed immediately (as with JavaScript) or is converted to a lower-level language consisting of instructions called bytecode (for example, Python bytecode written in `.pyc` files).
+Code written in an HLL is either interpreted and executed immediately or is converted to a lower-level language consisting of instructions called bytecode.
+Optionally, it might be first converted to assembly code (e.g. MIPS) and then assembled into bytecode.

 ![AST: Intermediate representation in interpreter](AST.png){height=200px}

-The bytecode is either executed by a virtual machine (VM) or by a real device, in which case it is called machine code, written according to the Instruction Set Architecture (for example, MIPS32) that the device uses.

 ![MIPS32 assembly code](MIPS.png){height=200px}

 ![Bytecode (binary)](bytecode_bin.png){height=200px}

-A compiler is a stand-alone program, usually written in machine code, that converts code written in an HLL into bytecode.
-An interpreter is also a stand-alone program that converts and executes code in an HLL without conversion to bytecode.
-A virtual machine is another stand-alone program which executes a low-level language rather than an HLL.
+A compiler is a program that converts code written in an HLL into bytecode.
+An interpreter is a program that executes HLL code without conversion to bytecode.
+A virtual machine executes the bytecode.

 ![VM execution](VM.png){height=100px}

-Learning how to create interpreters and eventually compilers for programming languages allows programmers to create their own custom languages.
-While the set of possible PLs that can be interpreted is very large, the PLs that can be "sanely" compiled are only a subset of this space, and the PLs that can be used for general-purpose tasks and provide intuitive and necessary features are even smaller.
+Learning to create interpreters and compilers for PLs allows crafting custom PLs.
+While the set of possible PLs that can be interpreted is very large, the set of PLs that can be "sanely" compiled and can be used for general-purpose tasks and provide intuitive and necessary features is much smaller.
 Thus, PL design is an important task, and the theories used to design "good" PLs are collectively known as PL theory.

 ### Course Context